Kane-Pan/automatic-utterance-transcript-labeler/README.md

-# Automatic vs Reflective Classifier for Natural Conversation Utterances
+# Automatic vs Reflective Classifier for Natural Conversation Utterances (OUTDATED: TO BE UPDATED SOON)

 This repo contains a **two-pass pipeline** that labels each utterance in a natural conversation Candor transcript as: